 A Place to Call Home works with families to assist them in providing habilitation to the children and adults.
 Our goal is for the children and adults to be happy, healthy and as independent as possible.
 A Place to Call Home hosts social advocacy groups that provide social opportunities as well as teaching leadership and advocacy skills to adults placed in our developmental homes.

-Are you Looking for out of Home Care for Your Loved One?
+Looking for out of Home Care for Your Loved One?